Changes to business rates announced in the Spring 2017 Budget

 - The aggregate of all Rateable Value as at 1 April 2017 for all business owned locally or nationally by the ratepayer claiming Revaluation Support, is below £200,000.

 - The ratepayer has experienced a financial increase, as a direct result of revaluation in the amount they have to pay for 2017-18, compared to their 2016-17 Hertsmere bill (after any other reliefs have been applied) in excess of 12.5%

-- The relevant property was occupied on 1 April 2017.
+- The relevant property was occupied on 1 April 2017 and has continued in occupation by the same ratepayer thereafter.
 For those applicants who occupied during 2016-17 their part liability will be annualised before comparison with their 2017-18 liability to ensure they comply with the 12.5% increase requirement.